awsdocs/amazon-rekognition-developer-guide/doc_source/API_StartFaceDetection.md

 Required: No

  ** [JobTag](#API_StartFaceDetection_RequestSyntax) **   <a name="rekognition-StartFaceDetection-request-JobTag"></a>
-Unique identifier you specify to identify the job in the completion status published to the Amazon Simple Notification Service topic\.
+An identifier you specify that's returned in the completion notification that's published to your Amazon Simple Notification Service topic\.
+For example, you can use `JobTag` to group related jobs and identify them in the completion notification\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 256\.
 Pattern: `[a-zA-Z0-9_.\-:]+`